-You’re already dreaming of where to spend your holidays in 2016, and it’s crossed your mind that somewhere with an abundance of sunshine, beautiful beaches, a hospitable culture and relaxed vibe might just be the place.
+You’re already dreaming of where to spend your holidays, and it’s crossed your mind that somewhere with an abundance of sunshine, beautiful beaches, a hospitable culture and relaxed vibe might just be the place.
 Ticking all those boxes and more, it’s no great wonder that Portugal has landed on the top of your destinations list.

 All that’s left to do is get planning.
 Here are some things to consider and tips to get you started.